María Clara doctrine

-The María Clara doctrine, also known as the Woman's Honor doctrine, is a legal doctrine applied by Philippine courts regarding cases that concern abuse against women.
-The doctrine is a presumption "that women, especially Filipinas, would not admit that they have been abused unless that abuse had actually happened."
-It was a part of case law in the Philippines for some considerable time but was repudiated by the Supreme Court of the Philippines in 2018.
+The María Clara doctrine, or women's honor doctrine, was a presumption in Philippine judicial practice that gave significant weight to a woman's testimony in cases of sexual abuse, particularly rape.

+Under this doctrine, even with weak evidence, courts may be inclined to consider the statements of self-proclaimed victims as grounds for conviction.
+It was typically summarized in judicial opinions as: "Women, especially Filipinos, would not admit that they have been abused unless that abuse had actually happened.
+This is due to their natural instinct to protect their honor."

+Despite being highly controversial and widely criticized, the principle had been widely applied for decades until the Philippine Supreme Court overturned it in the 2018 People v.
+Amarela case and subsequent documents.

 Etymology

 The doctrine was named after María Clara from José Rizal's novel Noli Me Tángere.
-Clara is characterized as reserved and shy and was later considered an "ideal" role model for women in Filipino culture, although such notion was imposed by Spanish colonizers.
+Clara is characterized as reserved and shy and was later considered an "ideal role model" for women in Filipino culture, although such notion was imposed by Spanish colonizers.
 This contrasted the ideal of women being more assertive, independent and courageous which dates back to the precolonial era.

 Legal history

+Introduction: People vs. Taño

-The doctrine became a part of the Supreme Court of the Philippines' jurisprudence some time in 1960 following the People v.
-Taño case.
-The high court through Justice Alejo Labrador asserted a "well known fact" that women, especially Filipinos "would not admit that they have been abused unless that abuse had actually happened."
-The court said that women's natural instinct is to protect their honor.
+The doctrine was first articulated in Philippine jurisprudence in the 1960 case of People v.
+Taño.
+The Court through Justice Alejo Labrador asserted a "well known fact" that women, especially Filipinos "would not admit that they have been abused unless that abuse had actually happened."
+The court reasoned that women's natural instinct is to protect their honor.
 The case involved three armed robbers who the court found liable for taking turns in raping a woman.